thelia/thelia.github.io/en/documentation/templates/smarty/assets.md

 ### {images} and {image} ###

-This directive process your statics images used in your template.
+These directives process static images used in your template.

     {images file='assets/img/favicon.ico'}
         <link rel="shortcut icon" type="image/x-icon" href="{$asset_url}">
     {/images}

-This block return only one parameter, `$asset_url`, which is the asset URL in the web space, e.g. under the web/assets path.
+This block returns only one parameter, `$asset_url`, which is the asset URL in the web space, e.g. under the web/assets path.

 You may also use the short form `{image}`, which directly returns the URL of the image :

     <img src="{image file='assets/img/kittens-and-babies.jpg'}" alt="Some text">

-The valid parameters are :
+The valid parameters are:

 - file
 - source
 - template